Jin-Roh: The Wolf Brigade: Plot

 Fuse and Kei seek refuge in the same sewers from the riot shootout and are met by members of "Jin-Roh" ("Wolf Brigade" in English), a secret deep-cover counterintelligence group led by Tohbe and Hajime Handa that protects Kerberos from organizational threats like Public Security.
 They provide Fuse with an MG 42 and a full set of Protect Gear, and reveal they knew of Kei's role and consider her living proof of Public Security's conspiracy, before leaving with Kei.
-Public Security teams led by Henmi arrive, having followed a tracking device hidden in Kei's bag, but are met by a fully armored Fuse, who kills the agents in a shootout and finishes off a mortally wounded Henmi in a duel.
+Public Security teams led by Henmi arrive, having followed a tracking device hidden in Kei's bag, but are met by a fully armored Fuse, who slaughters the agents in a shootout and finishes off a mortally wounded Henmi in a duel.

 Fuse reunites with Kei and Jin-Roh in a junkyard, but is distraught when he is ordered to kill Kei to ensure she is never recaptured by Public Security.
-Kei embraces Fuse and sadly recites the dialogue of Little Red Riding Hood, describing the grotesque appearance of the wolf disguised as a loved one.
+Kei embraces Fuse and tearfully repeats the words of Little Red Riding Hood, describing the grotesque appearance of a wolf disguised as a loved one.
 Horrified at what he has to do, Fuse has a crisis, before he shoots and kills Kei.
 Somewhere nearby, Tohbe solemnly compares Kei's fate to the demise of Red Riding Hood and the triumph of the wolf.